autumnai/leaf/doc/src/layers.md

 [Layers](./deep-learning-glossary.html#Layer) are the only building blocks in Leaf.
 As we will see later on, everything is a layer.
-Even when we construct [networks](./deep-learning-glossary.html#Network), we are still just working with layers composed of smalle layers.
+Even when we construct [networks](./deep-learning-glossary.html#Network), we are still just working with layers composed of smaller layers.
 This makes the API clean and expressive.

 A layer is like a function: given an input it computes an output.
 It could be some mathematical expression, like Sigmoid, ReLU, or a non-mathematical instruction,